Wilmington Friends Meeting

 Our doors are open to the happy hymn-singers and the totally tone deaf.
 We’re open to the redeemed, the confused, the blessed, the agnostic, and the all of the above.
 We’re open to teens, baby boomers, millennials, Gen-Xers, the young at heart, the old souls, the crying babies, and the people who haven’t found their label yet.

 Make yourself at home.
 You are welcome here.
+We worship at 10:30 AM on Sunday mornings.

-Meet Our Minister
+Meet Our pastor

 Meet our Clerks